Name

 For More Information

-See the S.T.E.P. website or contact Melanie Johnson at step@asha.org.
+See the S.T.E.P. website or contact step@asha.org.

-This initiative was submitted on May 8, 2024.
+This initiative was updated on January 16, 2026.

 See Other Initiatives From American Speech-Language-Hearing Association (ASHA)